Toxics in Food Book

 This topic can be a little overwhelming and scary, but I’ll post on what you can do to reduce your exposure and why it matters for your health and the environment.
 I’ll also post links to resources where you can learn more and get helpful tips.
 In addition to the occasional recipe hack, I will offer budget-friendly and easy suggestions for reducing your exposure, since not everyone can afford expensive or time-consuming solutions.

-Because it will take me a couple of years to write the book, here are some suggestions for reducing your exposure in the meantime.
+Because it will take me a couple of years to write the book, you can find quick tips HERE and resources HERE that will help you reduce your exposure in the meantime.

 Best wishes and I look forward to your questions as I work on this book.